huziibee/Crop-recommendation-model/README.md

-Certainly, here's an updated README with a performance review of the oneDAL library and a concluding section:

----

 # Crop Recommendation Using Machine Learning

 This project focuses on leveraging machine learning to enhance agriculture by recommending crops based on soil characteristics.
 The initiative employs advanced machine learning algorithms, including Logistic Regression, Support Vector Machine (SVM), K-Nearest Neighbors (KNN), and Decision Tree, to provide precise crop recommendations.